Electronic Signatures

 No, you don’t need eSignature software to make a signature legal, but it’s the easiest way to do so.

-As the business landscape has become increasingly more digitized, signing and processing documents online has become standard.
-This shift from the pen, paper, and fax machines to PDFs and emails has raised many questions surrounding legality.
+As the business landscape has become increasingly digitized, signing and processing documents online has become standard.
+This shift from pen, paper, and fax machines to PDFs and emails has raised many legality questions.

-We hope the information outlined in this article has provided you with the answers you’re seeking.
-To recap, we covered:
+We hope the information in this article has provided you with the answers you seek.
+To recap, we covered the following:

 • What constitutes a legal signature